 Customers travelling from the above-mentioned six Chinese provinces and municipalities to Singapore must be sponsored by either a Singapore-based company or a Singapore government agency, which will file an application on behalf of the traveller for a SafeTravel Pass from the Singapore authorities.

 Approved SafeTravel Pass holders will be required to adhere to various pre-departure and post-arrival measures including having to undergo Covid-19 tests at their own cost.
-They will be exempted from the 14-day quarantine but must remain isolated for one to two days in their declared accommodation to await the outcome of their test results.
+Passengers travelling from Mainland China (excluding Guangdong province) will be exempted from the 14-day quarantine but must remain isolated for one to two days in their declared accommodation to await the outcome of their test results.

 Customers travelling from Singapore to Mainland China